silviot/edx-platform-wiki/WIP:-Mixed-Module-Store.md

 ## Summary of Changes
 ### Before
-Prior to this work, Studio code had to be cognizant of the various Modulestores and explicitly request `Draft` or `Mongo` (a.k.a 'direct') depending on the revision and category of the `xBlock` it was operating on.
+Prior to this work, Studio code had to be cognizant of the various Modulestores and explicitly request `Draft` or `Mongo` (a.k.a 'direct') depending on the revision and category of the XBlock it was operating on.
 The diagram below illustrates this.

-Additionally, logic for traversing hierarchies when doing CRUD operations on xBlocks used to be done in higher layers (in Studio).
+Additionally, logic for traversing hierarchies when doing CRUD operations on XBlocks used to be done in higher layers (in Studio).

 Also, each server instance had duplicated configuraton settings for the various modulestores.